torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 This is the **crux of the multiple comparison problem**.
-When you have a batch of tests, even maintaining an alpha around 0.05 in a single test, the chance of having at least one false discovery across the collection of tests is much higher and increases as the number of tests in a batch increases.
-That means some of our significant results can be false positives and hard to replicate when we run multiple comparisons!
+When you have a batch of tests, even maintaining an alpha around 0.05 in a single test, the chance of having at least one false discovery across the collection of tests is much higher and increases as the number of tests in a batch increases. **That means some of our significant results can be false positives and hard to replicate!**

 The key to any adjustment of multiple comparison testing is to find a balance between minimizing false positives (errors where you incorrectly reject the null